kpulgari/ifi-terminal/README.md

 Our backend consists of three modules that interact with different APIs: `yFinance`, `Finnhub`, and `Reddit`.
 Each module is stored in our `utils` folder and has specific functions to fetch and process data from their respective APIs.
 The `main.py` app imports these modules and calls their functions as needed to retrieve data for display on the frontend tables.

-- `yFinance` Interactor: We use this for getting more fundamental information that has to do with classical trading principles.
-It has live updates and provided near instantaneous information for investors to make trades.
+- `yFinance` Interactor: Provides fundamental information related to classical trading principles.
+It has live updates and provides near-instantaneous information for investors to make trades.
-- `Finnhub` Interactor: We use this for newer more experimental trading methods.
-We provide analytical bots, that draw insight from the market and present them in an easy to understand visual manner.
+- `Finnhub` Interactor: Used for newer, more experimental trading methods.
+We provide analytical bots that draw insights from the market and present them in an easy-to-understand visual manner.
-- `Reddit` Interactor: This fetches popular posts and comments from specified subreddits, and can be expanded to even draw insights from these.
+- `Reddit` Interactor: Fetches popular posts and comments from specified subreddits, and can be expanded to draw insights from these.

-Finally we have a bash script the executed the code as needed: `ifi_terminal.sh`
+Finally, we have a bash script `ifi_terminal.sh` that executes the code as needed.

 ### Frontend: